FariaRahman/expense-tracker/README.md

 sums up the amounts for all the categories and also sums up the amounts for each category

+## Environmental Variables

+The application can be configured using the following environmental variables:

+HOST: The hostname of the MySQL database.

+USER: The username for accessing the MySQL database.

+PASSWORD: The password for accessing the MySQL database.

+DATABASE: The name of the MySQL database.

+## Servers Used

+XAMMP SERVER : for mysql

+VS CODE : As a editor for python

 ## Installation

 Clone the repository: